zsparal/api-documentation/source/reference/v2/methods-api/list-all-methods.rst

    :organization_access_tokens: true
    :oauth: true

-Retrieve all payment methods that Mollie offers.
+Retrieve all payment methods that Mollie offers and can be activated by the Organization.
 The results are not paginated.
 New payment methods can be activated via the :doc:`Enable payment method endpoint </reference/v2/profiles-api/enable-method>` in the Profiles API.

 Parameters
 ----------